hosseinshirinabadi/Extended-Pintos-OS-CS162/doc/project1.md

 ```
 #### Algorithm:

 For all of the following syscalls, first we call `validate()` (defined in task 2) in order to ensure the correctness of the arguments and their size (14 characters max), as well as validating the memory buffer.
 In addition, we acquire an `flock` in the beginning of each of the function calls, and release them before it returns.
-All of the mentioned ‘filesys_xxx’ function calls are inside `filesys/filesys.c`.
+All of the mentioned `filesys_xxx` function calls are inside `filesys/filesys.c`.

 - create: call the `filesys_create` which will create a new file initially initial_size bytes in size.
 Returns true if successful, false otherwise.